python/cpython/Doc/c-api/module.rst

 (where the initialization function is added using :c:func:`PyImport_AppendInittab`).
 See :ref:`building` or :ref:`extending-with-embedding` for details.

-The initialization function can either pass pass a module definition instance to :c:func:`PyModule_Create`, and return the resulting module object, or request "multi-phase initialization" by returning the definition struct itself.
+The initialization function can either pass a module definition instance to :c:func:`PyModule_Create`, and return the resulting module object, or request "multi-phase initialization" by returning the definition struct itself.